Zwogli/CI-CD-Exercise/README.md

 call ng build         @Rem "call" waits for the current project to be build call git ftp push     @Rem Update your ftp-server
 ```

+## Run your "up.bat"

+1. Open your console
+2. Navigate to your project folder
+3. Write $up "commit message", without ""